 To track user activity, you can either use an audit log search or PowerShell.

-Search the audit log in the compliance center: Unified audit log helps to view users’ activity across Office 365.
+Search the audit log in the compliance center: Unified audit log helps to view users’ activity across all Microsoft 365 services.
 Also, you can download the audit log search results to a CSV file.
 However, you can’t view the required data like operation status (Whether the action is succeeded or failed), workload at a glance.
 Those attributes are formatted as the JSON object, which needs to be parsed for further information.

 Track user activity with PowerShell: With ever-changing Microsoft 365 admin portals and UI, most admins prefer to work with PowerShell.
 Search-UnifiedAuditLog cmdlet helps to search the unified audit log.
-This log contains events from multiple office 365 workloads such as Exchange Online, SharePoint Online, Azure Active Directory, OneDrive for Business, Microsoft Teams, and other Microsoft 365 services.
+This log contains events from multiple office 365 workloads such as Exchange Online, SharePoint Online, Entra, OneDrive for Business, Microsoft Teams, and other Microsoft 365 services.

-Audit Office 365 User Activity Report with PowerShell:
+Audit Microsoft 365 User Activity Report with PowerShell:

 Getting Audit logs using the Search-UnifiedAuditLog is not an easy task.
 If you don’t retrieve the data properly, you will end up with data loss.

-Considering all the cases, we have created a PowerShell script that will export Office 365 user’s activity report to a CSV file.
+Considering all the cases, we have created a PowerShell script that will export Microsoft 365 user’s activity report to a CSV file.

 Download Script: UserActivityReport.ps1